Metroid Prime 2: Echoes: Plot

-While looking for the Marines near Aether, Samus's ship is damaged by severe lightning storms from the planet.
+While looking for the Marines near Aether, Samus' ship is damaged by severe lightning storms from the planet.
 Said storms have caused electromagnetic interference that prevented the Marines from communicating with the Federation.
 Samus finds the troops dead and surrounded by hive creatures called Splinters.
 The deceased Marines suddenly rise and attack her, apparently possessed, and she fights them off.
 Samus then encounters her evil doppelgänger, Dark Samus, for the first time, and after a small skirmish Dark Samus jumps through a portal.
 Samus decides to follow her through it and ends up on Dark Aether, a vile trans-dimensional duplicate of Aether, where she is attacked by a group of dark creatures called Ing, who capture Samus and after stealing the weapons from her suit, throw her back through the portal.

 Upon returning to Aether, Samus learns that the Marines were attacked and killed by Ing-possessed Splinters, and decides to enter a nearby alien temple structure to look for clues.
-When she reaches the structure, she meets U-Mos, the last remaining sentinel of the Luminoth, an alien race that have fought against the Ing for decades.
-They are now on the verge of defeat.
-He tells Samus that after a meteor struck Aether, the impact was so devastating, it created "Dark Aether", from which the Ing spawned.
+When she reaches the structure, she meets U-Mos, the last remaining sentinel of the Luminoth, an alien race that have fought against the Ing for decades and are now on the verge of defeat.
+He tells Samus that after a meteor struck Aether, it created "Dark Aether", from which the Ing spawned.
 He also tells Samus that the Ing have taken virtually all of the 'Light of Aether', the entire collective planetary energy for Aether that keeps the planet stable, and begs her to retrieve it, for if either world gains control over all of this energy, the other will perish.
 To reclaim the parts of Aether's energy taken by the Ing, she makes use of an energy transfer module, which the Ing that possessed the Alpha Splinter she fought just before the structure just so happened to have.